 So drive slowly, be careful, and take your time to enjoy the scenery around you.

 Good to know: The road to Dynjandi is closed in winter.
 It usually closes around late October and reopens around late April.
 Exact dates depend on the snowfall and vary every year.

 The easiest way to visit Dynjandi is by car.
 In summer, you can drive to Dynjandi in any car, but it’s not a good idea to attempt that in spring or autumn.
 This road is not an F-road, but I’d still recommend that you hire a 4WD or 4×4 for any trip to the Westfjords.
 You’ll need it not only for Dynjandi but for many other natural attractions in this region.

 Our experience: We saw quite a few regular cars driving on the road to Dynjandi.
 So it’s definitely possible (in summer).
 However, it’s up to you whether you want to take the risk and be sure to get full insurance for your rental car in Iceland.
 The morning after visiting Dynjandi, we noticed that our car had a flat tire.
 It was beyond repair.
 We have no idea where it happened, but there are just two possibilities – the road to Dynjandi or the road to Raudasandur.
 Luckily, we had full insurance, so everything was covered.

 Our recommendation: We highly recommend renting a 4WD or a 4X4 when traveling in the Westfjords.
-We personally use Lagoon Car Rental, a local family-owned car hire company in Iceland.
-It’s very easy to find a suitable car for your trip on their website, everything is clearly explained, and they have excellent insurance options that give you complete peace of mind.
-We toured the Westfjords and some parts of Icelandic Highlands in a Kia Sorrento 4WD and it was suitable for all the roads.
+We toured the Westfjords and some parts of the Icelandic Highlands in a Kia Sorrento 4WD and it was suitable for all the roads.